datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 ^^^^^^^^^^^^^^^^^^^^^

 This is an example of an un-mixed bucket also known as Global without joins.
-We have the inbound pipes/datasets cab-address and hr-address.
-Both theses datasets store information about addresses, but the first is for our customers and the second for our employees.
+We have the inbound pipes/datasets ``cab-address`` and ``hr-address``.
+Both these datasets store information about addresses, but the first is for our customers and the second for our employees.
 Unless a person might fall into both categories, there is no value to be gained by joining these together.
-We will therefore only aggregate these datasets into the "global-address" pipe and for example hop to this pipe when we need to look up either an employees or a customers address.
+We will therefore only aggregate these datasets into the ``global-address`` pipe and for example hop to this pipe when we need to look up either an employees or a customers address.
+Read more about hops here: :ref:`left-join-hops-1-2`.

 Globals with joins
 ^^^^^^^^^^^^^^^^^^

 This is an example of a mixed bucket also known as Globals with joins.
-We have the inbound pipes/datasets shipping-customerinfo and sales-customer which read from a shipping system and a sales system respectively.
+We have the inbound pipes/datasets ``shipping-customerinfo`` and ``sales-customer`` which read from a shipping system and a sales system respectively.
 The datasets produced by these pipes both store information about the same customers, but this data is currently stored separately.
 In other words, these systems and pipes talk about the same customers but with different perspectives.